 \section{Interacting with SM and Frequency Shift}

-The data used to measure the radial velocity of S2 are the K-Band (2.0 to 2.5 $\mu$m) spectra.
-The Brackett-$\gamma$ (Br$\gamma$) lines of S2, which is the dominant absorption feature, are the strongest lines in the K-band, which is emitted by hydrogen transition~\cite{2017ApJ847120H}.
-The energy of the hydrogen atom to be
+The data used to measure the radial velocities of S2 are the K-Band (2.0 to 2.5 $\mu$m) spectra.
+The Brackett-$\gamma$ (Br$\gamma$) line, the dominant absorption feature, is among the strongest lines in the K-band, which is produced by the hydrogen transition~\cite{2017ApJ847120H}.
+The energy levels of the hydrogen atom follow